Chicago Tribune: 19th century

-Medill editorship

-By about 1854, part-owner Capt.
-J. D. Webster, later General Webster and chief of staff at the Battle of Shiloh, and Dr. Charles H. Ray of Galena, Illinois, through Horace Greeley, convinced Joseph Medill of Cleveland's Leader to become managing editor.
+Around 1854, part-owner Capt.
+J. D. Webster, later General Webster and chief of staff at the Battle of Shiloh, and Charles H. Ray of Galena, Illinois, through Horace Greeley, convinced Joseph Medill of Cleveland's Leader to become managing editor.
 Ray became editor-in-chief, Medill became the managing editor, and Alfred Cowles, Sr., brother of Edwin Cowles, initially was the bookkeeper.
 Each purchased one third of the Tribune.
 Under their leadership, the Tribune distanced itself from the Know Nothings, and became the main Chicago organ of the Republican Party.
-However, the paper continued to print anti-Catholic and anti-Irish editorials, in the wake of the massive Famine immigration from Ireland.
+However, the paper continued to print anti-Catholic and anti-Irish editorials, in the wake of the massive famine immigration from Ireland.

 The Tribune absorbed three other Chicago publications under the new editors: the Free West in 1855, the Democratic Press of William Bross in 1858, and the Chicago Democrat in 1861, whose editor, John Wentworth, left his position when elected as Mayor of Chicago.
 Between 1858 and 1860, the paper was known as the Chicago Press & Tribune.
 On October 25, 1860, it became the Chicago Daily Tribune.
 Before and during the American Civil War, the new editors strongly supported Abraham Lincoln, whom Medill helped secure the presidency in 1860, and pushed an abolitionist agenda.
 The paper remained a force in Republican politics for years afterwards.

 In 1861, the Tribune published new lyrics by William W. Patton for the song "John Brown's Body".
 These rivaled the lyrics published two months later by Julia Ward Howe.
 Medill served as mayor of Chicago for one term after the Great Chicago Fire of 1871.